Best of the 2019 NCAA volleyball tourney

 Dance, dance

-No. 16 seed Purdue won in straight sets, and the Boilermakers celebrated in the best way possible: a Tik Tok to "I Will Survive."
+No. 16 seed Purdue beat Wright State in straight sets, and the Boilermakers celebrated in the best way possible: a Tik Tok to "I Will Survive."

 Survive and advance! #BoilerUp 🚂 pic.twitter.com/QLHmSJSPeV— Purdue Volleyball (@PurdueVB) December 7, 2019